Casualties of the September 11 attacks: After collapses

 A German Shepherd dog working with the Urban Search and Rescue Task Force, works to find people trapped at the site of the World Trade Center after the attacks.

 After the towers collapsed, only 20 individuals in or below the towers escaped from the debris, including 12 firefighters and three Port Authority police officers.
 Only 16 individuals who were inside the collapsing North Tower survived and were rescued, and they were all trying to evacuate via stairwell B, located in the center of the building.
 Four people who were in the concourse area between the Twin Towers survived and either saved themselves or were rescued.
 Only one person who was in the South Tower at the time of its collapse survived.
 Alfred Joseph worked on the 44th floor and was found, eventually dying from a heart attack on January 1, 2002.
 The last survivor removed from the WTC collapse debris, Genelle Guzman-McMillan, was found in the ruins of the North Tower 27 hours after its collapse.
 She and 15 other workers from the 64th floor evacuated later than most people.
 She and another coworker, Pasquale Buzzelli, were the only two survivors of this group.

 An unknown number of other people survived the initial collapse, but were buried in air pockets deep beneath the rubble and could not be rescued in time.
-Some were able to rescue themselves and others from the rubble by climbing through the rubble or digging and listening for sounds of life in order to safely remove the victims from the rubble.
+Some were able to rescue themselves and others by climbing through the rubble or digging and listening for sounds of life in order to safely remove the victims from the rubble.